AlvinHappyStar/SocialVerse_Chain/x/inflation/spec/06_clients.md

 ## CLI

-Find below a list of `fcod` commands added with the `x/inflation` module.
-You can obtain the full list by using the `fcod -h` command.
+Find below a list of `socialvd` commands added with the `x/inflation` module.
+You can obtain the full list by using the `socialvd -h` command.

 ### Queries